How to Pick the Best Kitchen Whisk

 When it comes to the make of the tool, be sure to pay particular attention to the wires.

 You’ll want well-constructed wires, since this is the determining factor as to whether your whisk will be able to withstand the test of time.
-You want them to be sturdy, but also to provide a lot of movement.
+You want them to be sturdy, but they should also have some pliability and movement.

-Also, keep in mind that thick wires are more efficient when beating eggs or meringues, and they can break up pesky chunks of dry ingredients like flours and sugars.
+Keep in mind that thicker, sturdier wires with less pliability are more efficient when beating thicker batters and meringues, and they can break up pesky chunks of dry ingredients like flours and sugars.

 Handles